 David and his wife Cathy have been dairy farming in the Hinuera district the past 25 years.
 They have two adult children, Claire and Mark.

-David has been involved in Dairy Industry governance and representation for a number of years.
+David has been involved in dairy industry governance and representation for a number of years.
 He served as a Fonterra Shareholders Councillor from the formation of Fonterra until 2008.
-David is currently chair of the Directors’ Remuneration Committee for the Fonterra Co-op.
-He also Chairs the Directors’ Remuneration Committee for Livestock Improvement Corporation (LIC).
+David is currently chair of the Directors’ Remuneration Committee for Fonterra.
+He also chairs the Directors’ Remuneration Committee for Livestock Improvement Corporation (LIC).

 David is also a member of the Matamata Rotary Club and his other interests include some recreational road cycling as well as tramping.